 The large, light rooms have a selection of tea and coffee available.
 You will also find an elegant bathroom for your use.
 Hairdryers and under-floor heating complete the picture.
 Our excellent reviews are testimony to the luxurious rooms and to the great service our team provides.

 Interested?
-Book here and enjoy an exclusive 10% discount!
+Book here and enjoy our exclusive Winter offer!

 Book Room or Suite

 Perfect City Location